fifikobayashi/FlashMintArbitrage/README.md

 The whole end to end transaction reverts, so it never actually accepted the Flash WETH to begin with, much like a flash loan reversion.

-***This is too dangerous, if this makes it to mainnet it'll be Q1 2020 all over again with the flash loan exploits!***
+***Isn't this dangerous?
+If this makes it to mainnet it'll be Q1 2020 all over again with the flash loan exploits!***

 There might be some short term pain as people will inevitably try to game the concept but I personally see this as a net positive long term for the DeFi ecosystem as it will reduce the amount of projects that treat security audits as an afterthought.
 Flash loans were at one stage considered too hazardous, but now you see users regularly flashing 8 figure DAI loans for breakfast.

+Lending protocols would be most at risk

 ***What's the maximum number of tokens I can flash mint?***